 We know that applicants to our department have to choose from a range of Psychology departments around the country and around the world.
 What makes York special?

-At York you will get an excellent education: the Department is consistently ranked among the UK's top Psychology Departments and our students are overwhelmingly satisfied with the quality of the course (90% agreed in the most recent National Student Survey).
+At York you will get an excellent education: the Department is consistently ranked among the UK's top Psychology Departments and we scored 93% for overall satisfaction in the National Student Survey 2019.

 At York you will get choice.
 In the third year you can choose from a wide range of advanced modules and projects, allowing you to focus on specialist topics in Development, Language, Social Psychology, Vision, Cognitive Neuroscience, Clinical Psychology and many other areas; it’s up to you.